FilipJenko/headmodelling/README.txt

 -uncheck scan to scalp
 load the output file, which this script generated

-if you notice that a point is wrongly detected:
+if you notice that a point is wrongly detected (setting color mask):
 -check which cluster has enough points, so it is recognised as an optode sticker -to do that, open actuallySelectingColors, run first 2 cells to get data -run cell #YELLOW to see yellow points in the selected mask (#GREEN for green points)